skatkov/youtube-scammer/README.md

 ## About
-This is a CLI tool that helps me use SEO techniques on youtube, since I never liked SEO guys too much - I named this tool 'scammer'.
+Tool for dirty Youtube SEO guys.
+This is just a PROOF-OF-CONCEPT software, i don't promise you nothing (can't even promise that it works)

 ## Expectations
 To use this tool you have to have youtube channel with: